Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 ## 1. The 'Home' app: index.html (Home page or Landing page)

 This page is intended to provide:
-* an at-a-glance view of the main purpose of the website, i.e. a Workforce Management Platform (WMP) to help project managers and their teams select the right resource for the right task - and - the availability of a project Chat to encourage project team member interaction and participation.
+* an at-a-glance view of the main purpose of the website, i.e. Summit Bike Co. a mountain bike shop, that sells mountain bikes
-* an at-a-glance high level view of the different WMP roles and permissions, so that potential users can immediately see what user options are available.
-* contact details (email and phone) for the website Administrator, so that users can request to be set up as a registered website user
-* This feature fulfills the user stories: *'As a new user, I want to immediately understand the main purpose of the website'* and *'As a new user, I want information on what services they offer* and *'As a new user, I want to be able to easily contact the organisation'* and *'As a new user, I want to register for an account, so that I can access appropriate website content'* and *'As a new user, I want to understand what access I have to what website content'* and *'As a new user, the navigational layout must be easy to understand and follow'*.
+* shows current promotion: 'Summer Sale now on!'
+* provides a quick access link to the organisation's products: 'view our range'
+* provides quick access links to 'buying guides' for shoppers who require product assistance
+* provides quick access link to 'contact us' for shoppers who want to obtain contact details
+* This feature fulfills the user stories: *'As a'*

 A screenshot of the 'Home' page (index.html) can be found [here](/smartevents/images/mu_home_perm.jpg). <br>